-Assume, that summation in the unified Taylor--Ito expansions is performed using the sets ${\rm D} _ {q}$ ($q=1,\ldots,r$).
-It is easy to see that the truncated unified Taylor--Ito expansion (\ref{t100}), where summation is performed using the sets ${\rm D}_q$ when $r=3$ includes 4 (${\rm rank}_{\rm D}(3)=4$) various iterated Ito stochastic integrals:
+Assume that summation in the unified Taylor--Ito expansions is performed using the sets ${\rm D} _ {q}$ ($q=1,\ldots,r$).
+It is easy to see that the truncated unified Taylor--Ito expansion (\ref{t100}), where summation is performed with respect to the sets ${\rm D}_q$ when $r=3$ includes 4 (${\rm rank}_{\rm D}(3)=4$) various iterated Ito stochastic integrals

-The same truncated classical Taylor--Ito expansion (\ref{5.6.1rrr}) \cite{KlPl2} contains 5 various iterated Ito stochastic integrals:
+The same truncated classical Taylor--Ito expansion (\ref{5.6.1rrr}) \cite{KlPl2} contains 5 various iterated Ito stochastic integrals

-For $r=4$ we have 7 (${\rm rank}_{\rm D}(4)=7$) integrals:
+For $r=4$ we have 7 (${\rm rank}_{\rm D}(4)=7$) integrals

-against 9 stochastic integrals:
+against 9 stochastic integrals